mhdkadi/Flutter-Wallpaper-App/README.md

 - [x] Fetch wallpapers from Unsplash site using its API.
 - [x] Refresh and load more wallpaper when scroll to bottom of screen.
 - [x] Search using keywords.
-- [x] The app built whit MVC design pattern.
+- [x] The app built with MVC design pattern.
 - [x] List of categories.

 ## What's left?